 PhD Studentships and Postgraduate Opportunities in High Energy Physics

 We are looking for prospective PhD students to work with us on a range of exciting projects in particle physics.
-Please notice: the deadline to apply for funded PhD studentships for this academic year is February 1st 2020.
+Please notice: the deadline to apply for funded PhD studentships for this academic year is February 7th 2020 (extended!).
 We are happy to consider students with external sources of funding.

 Projects for PhD students